 In November 2019, the IAIS adopted the Holistic Framework for the assessment and mitigation of systemic risk in the insurance sector.
 Some of the provisions of the Holistic Framework are included in the IAIS Insurance Core Principles (that apply to all insurers), while others are included in ComFrame (the Common Framework for the Supervision of Internationally Active Insurance Groups, or IAIGs).
-The Holistic Framework consists of an enhanced set of supervisory policy measures and powers of intervention, an annual IAIS global monitoring exercise and collective discussion on the outcomes and appropriate supervisory responses, and an assessment of consistent implementation of supervisorymeasures.
-ComFrame establishes supervisory standards and quidance focusing on the effective group-wide supervision of IAIGs.
-ComFrame is a comprehensive and outcome-focused framework that provides supervisory minimum requirements tailored to the international activity and size of IAIGs.
+The Holistic Framework consists of an enhanced set of supervisory policy measures and powers of intervention, an annual IAIS global monitoring exercise which includes a collective discussion of the outcomes and associated supervisory responses, and an assessment of consistent implementation of supervisory measures.
+ComFrame establishes supervisory standards and guidance focusing on the effective group-wide supervision of IAIGs.
+ComFrame is a comprehensive and outcome-focused framework that provides supervisory minimum requirements tailored to the international activities and sizes of IAIGs.
 ComFrame builds on the Insurance Core Principles that are applicable to the supervision of all insurers.
-If the FSB would, as referred to above, discontinue the annual identification of G-SIIs after the review of the Holistic Framework in November 2022 or, alternatively, Aegon would not be identified as a G-SII, Aegon would still be subject to ComFrame and ICS, to the extent these would be implemented in local legislation.
+If the FSB were to discontinue the annual identification of G-SIIs after the review of the Holistic Framework in November 2022 or, alternatively, Aegon would not be identified as a G-SII, Aegon would still be subject to ComFrame and ICS, to the extent these would be implemented in local legislation.